Lane376/equalizer_apo_presets/README.md

 # Equalizer APO Presets
+## What is Equalizer APO?
+It's an open source program for Windows that allows you to put a custom equalizer on an audio device.

 ## Disclaimers
 - Audio drivers will likely interfere with this equalizer.
 I uninstalled my Realtek driver to circumvent these issues.